TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Linux Commands/Linux - Snap - Install Snap Daemon.md

 #### Description

 Installs the Snap daemon required to manage applications with Snap.
+To complete the installation, either logout and login or restart the system.
 To learn more about Snap, visit [SnapCraft's website](https://snapcraft.io/)

 #### *Import This Command*